marioparaschiv/observer/README.md

 - First, create a `config.json` and copy the contents of `sample_config.json` into it.
 - Fill out the configurable values to your preference, then build the source and run it.

-Observer uses [Pushover](https://pushover.net/), you will need an account along with an Application API key and a User/Group key.
+Observer uses [Pushover](https://pushover.net/).
+You will need an account along with an Application API key and a User/Group key.

 Once you obtain these values, fill them out in the config under the following keys:
 ```json